sradics/digital-garden/_notes/Team Genius.md

 making the team’s task compelling and consequential can also help diminish social loafing. — location: [1831](kindle://book?action=open&asin=B00OG8AXKO&location=1831) ^ref-7523

 ---
+Process losses are typically due to self-censorship, social loafing, group members not listening to the most competent people in the group, or the lack of a group process in which all voices are heard.
+These losses can be mitigated by selecting people with the right expertise, by fostering norms and shared beliefs that reduce self-censorship, and by fostering a nonthreatening interpersonal climate in which people are comfortable speaking — location: [1902](kindle://book?action=open&asin=B00OG8AXKO&location=1902) ^ref-8745

+---
+making the team’s task compelling and consequential can also help diminish social — location: [1906](kindle://book?action=open&asin=B00OG8AXKO&location=1906) ^ref-37426

+---
 Conjunctive tasks require that all group — location: [1833](kindle://book?action=open&asin=B00OG8AXKO&location=1833) ^ref-35473

 ---